ibexa/documentation-developer/docs/api/rest_api_authentication.md

 The REST API provides authentication of a user by a subject in a client certificate delivered by the web server configured as SSL endpoint.

 ## TODO: JWT
-TODO: This page should list all authentification method
+TODO: This page should list all authentication method

 For more information, see [REST API authentication / JWT authentication](general_rest_usage.md#jwt-authentication).